RIADBELU/Dell-Latitude-3190-Hackintosh/README.md

 ---

-#### Before We May Continue
-Before we may continue, we'll need to format your external drive.
-To do so, open File Explorer, then right-click on your external drive in the sidebar, then click "Format..", after that, keep everything as is in the menu (But, make sure "Quick Format" is enabled), then click Format.
-Once the format is complete, then we may continue with our guide.

----

 1.)
 Open Disk Management by pressing ⊞ + X, then by selecting Disk Management

 2.)
+Delete ALL of your partitions on your external hard drive

-Shrink the external drive, then set up one of the partitions with these attributes:
+3.)
+Then set up one of the partitions with these attributes:

 - Name: macOS
 - Size: [close-to-the-maximum-size] (leave 2-4 GB available)
 - Format: exFAT
 - Allocation size (if asked for): Default

-3.)
+4.)
 Use the other space to make a new partition, using these attributes:

 - Name: EFI
 - Size: 2-4 GB
 - Format: FAT32
 - Allocation size (if asked for): Default

-3.)
+5.)
 Then, get and prepare the EFI partition with the nessecary files (e.g. com.apple.recovery.boot, and the EFI folder)

-4.)
+6.)
 Restart your Dell Latitude 3190, then head into BIOS

-5.)
+7.)
 Do this in the BIOS:

 - Disable Secure Boot
 - Switch from SATA to AHCI
 - Set your external hard drive as the first boot priority
 - Set OpenCore as the second boot priority

-6.)
+8.)
 Save your changes and exit the BIOS.

-7.)
+9.)
 Once you're in OpenCore, select "macOS Recovery"

-8.)
+10.)
 Once you're in reovery, head over to Disk Utility

-9.)
+11.)
 Click "Show All Disks"

-10.)
+12.)
 Head over to the macOS disk and erase it.

-11.)
+13.)
 At the Erase Disk screen, do this:

 - Name: macOS (or Macintosh HD)
 - Format: APFS
 - Scheme: GPT (GUID Partition Table)

-12.)
+14.)
 After that, head over to "Install macOS [codename]" (alternatively, "Reinstall macOS [codename]")

-13.)
+14.)
 Install macOS to [your-hard-drive-name] disk

-14.)
+15.)
 Wait patiently after Step 13, your computer will reboot several times (each time, just select "macOS Installer", but if you see [your-hard-drive-name]-Data, select that)

-15.)
+16.)
 When you see the setup screen, set up your device the way you like it.

-16.)
+17.)
 That's it!
 Enjoy!
 If nessecary, install the drivers for the Dell Latitude 3190